jon-marks/Yet-Another-Sudoku/docs/source/07-glossary.rst

       See :term:`House`.

    **House**
-      A specific nine cell :term:`Row`, :term:`Column` or :term:`Box` in a Sudoku :term:`Grid`.
-      Also known as a Group, Sector, or Unit.
+      A specific 9 cell of a :term:`Row`, :term:Ccolumm` or :term:`Box`.
+Also know as a Group, Sector or Unit.

    **Interior Node**
       In an AI-Chain of Nodes, the Interior Nodes lie between the :term:`End Node`\s.

    **Intersection**
-     The cells common to the meeting of two or more :term:`group`s.
+     The cells common to the meeting of two or more :term:`House`\s.

    **Line**
       Either a :term:`Row` or a :term:`Column`.